Birdabo404/mussel/README.md

 # mussel
-a shell built in C
+a POSIX shell built in C